Are gradients allowed in BIMI SVG logos?

 Infographic showing simple linear and radial gradients as the safe BIMI SVG choices.

 BIMI uses a restricted SVG profile, not the full browser SVG feature set.
 The BIMI Group guidance says SVG Tiny-PS supports simple gradient definitions, specifically linear and radial gradients, while excluding filters, embedded images, scripting, and animations.
-That distinction matters because many visual effects that look like gradients in a design file are not plain SVG gradients after export.
+That distinction matters because a visual effect that looks like a gradient in a design file can become something else after export.

 Gradient and effect handling for BIMI SVG logos.

-One subtle detail is that the mailbox provider never sees the design file.
+The mailbox provider never sees the design file.
 It sees the hosted SVG.
-I treat a browser preview as a smoke test only, because a browser accepts many SVG patterns that BIMI validation rejects.
-The review has to happen at the XML level, with the final URL, final file size, final MIME handling, and final DNS record all in place.
+Treat a browser preview as a smoke test because browsers accept SVG patterns that Tiny-PS validation rejects.
+Review the final XML, URL, file size, MIME type, and DNS record together.

 The practical rule